-It is well to remember, therefore, that the ordinary troubles that beset the average owner of the conventional pocket-edition light car, are not to be anticipated on the Trojan.
-To tackle the ordinary maintenance work of a Trojan on lines which havebeen considered satisfactory for the normal type of car, may not be the easiest way to go about the work of keeping the Trojan in order-the problems to be met with are generally simpler, and they are more easily cured.
-It is the purpose of this book to set out those problems, and to indicate the simplest way of dealing with them.
+It is well to remember, therefore, that the ordinary troubles that beset the average owner of the conventional light car are not to be anticipated on the Trojan.
+To tackle the ordinary maintenance work of a Trojan on lines which have been considered satisfactory for the normal type of car, may not be the easiest way to go about the work of keeping the Trojan in order the problems to be met with are generally simpler, and they are more easily cured.
+It is the purpose of this Manual to set out those problems, and to indicate the simplest way of dealing with them.